Assessments at Reach

 We are pleased to support psych-ed assessment services offered with Dr. Gavin Reid at our North Vancouver office.

 Academic assessments, or “Level B” assessments, are conducted using standardized assessment tools and can help pinpoint gaps in reading, writing or math development in relation to age-based standardized norms.
 These assessments allow families to clearly understand if their child has gaps in their academic achievement, to monitor progress, or to determine if there is a need for further assessment with an educational psychologist.
 These are available upon request at our North Vancouver office with Corey Zylstra, M.Ed.
+Depending on the assessment tools used, fees for this kind of assessment range from $500 to $750.
 Contact us for more information about academic assessments at REACH.